List of American Pie characters: James "Jim" Levenstein

 Jim reappears in American Pie 2 where he and his friends rent a house at Lake Michigan in the summer break at the end of their freshman year.
 After keeping in contact with Nadia, who is traveling across the US, Nadia agrees to join Jim at his beach party.
 When Jim decides to turn on a porn movie that Stifler rented, he accidentally uses superglue instead of lubricant to masturbate, permanently gluing his entire hand to his penis and boxer shorts.
 Shocked and frightened, he takes out the porn cassette but ends up bonding the cassette to his other hand.
 Unable to open any doors, he climbs out of a window and stumbles onto the rooftop where he is caught by police officers.
 He is supported at the hospital by his father Noah, where he learns the news that he won't be able to have sex for at least a whole week, the same amount of time before the party is due to occur.
 When Nadia turns up earlier than expected, Michelle acts as his fake girlfriend so that he won't have to have sex with Nadia until his penis has healed.
 At the party Jim has an epiphany and realizes that it isn't Nadia he loves but Michelle.
 Nadia is upset that Jim chose a geek over her, but is happy for Jim and allows him to go and find Michelle, performing at band camp.
 He gatecrashes the performance with a trombone, just like he did before, but with much more style and confidence, and romantically makes out with Michelle in front of the cheering crowd.

-In American Wedding, Jim plays a supporting role with much less screen time in comparison to the first two films and Reunion.
+In American Wedding, Jim has somewhat less screen time in comparison to the first two films and Reunion.
 In the opening scene, he proposes to Michelle after a few problems in attempting.
 She enthusiastically agrees.
 Jim is worried about dancing at the wedding, but salvation comes in the form of Steve Stifler, who promises to teach Jim in return of a wedding invite.
 Jim reluctantly agrees much to the rest of the guests disappointment.
 Stifler also takes charge of the bachelor party but unfortunately collides the dates with the day Jim was supposedly setting up a dinner to impress Michelle's parents.
 Although it appears all is ruined, Stifler and Finch cover for Jim and thankfully get the Flaherty's blessing.
 Scared on the days building toward the wedding, Jim shaves his pubic hair in an attempt to impress Michelle even further.
 However, disaster strikes as his pubes inadvertently fall into the air conditioning covering their wedding cake.
 A new one is made and Jim encounters another embarrassing heart-heart with his father.
 On the day of the wedding, Jim announces his appreciation and love for his friends Paul Finch, Kevin Myers and Steve Stifler and then happily marries Michelle.